grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

       sum by (user, pod) ( # get in-memory series for each tenant on each pod cortex_ingester_memory_series_created_total{namespace="<namespace>"} - cortex_ingester_memory_series_removed_total{namespace="<namespace>"}
       )
-      and on(user) # intersection with tenants that are exceeding 50% of their series limit (added acorss ingesters & accounting for replication)
+      and on(user) # intersection with tenants that are exceeding 50% of their series limit (added across ingesters & accounting for replication)
       (
           sum by (user) ( # total in-memory series for the tenant across ingesters cortex_ingester_memory_series_created_total{namespace="<namespace>"} - cortex_ingester_memory_series_removed_total{namespace="<namespace>"}